-Lehigh University accepts the Common Application and Coalition Application.
-Lehigh is only accepting the Common Application for applicants for Fall 2023 and will resume accepting the Coalition Application for first-year applicants.
+Lehigh is a partner of the Common Application and Coalition Application.
+Lehigh is only accepting the Common Application for applicants for Fall 2023 and will resume accepting the Coalition Application for applicants for Fall 2024.
 To see all of our requirements and forms, visit the Application Requirements page.
 Any additional or missing documents should be submitted through the LU FileSender.
-If you experience any issues or have questions please check our FAQs first; if you still have questions please reach out to the Office of Admissions at firstname.lastname@example.org or 610-758-3100.
+If you experience any issues or have questions please check our FAQs first; if you still have questions please reach out to the Office of Admissions at email@example.com or 610-758-3100.

-Once your application is submitted, a confirmation email will be sent to the email address you designated on your Common Application within one week.
-If it has been more than seven business days since you submitted your application and you have not received a confirmation email, please contact the Office of Admissions at email@example.com or (610) 758-3100.
+Once your application is submitted, a confirmation email will be sent to the email address you designated in the application platform.
+If it has been more than seven business days since you submitted your application and you have not received a confirmation email, please contact the Office of Admissions at firstname.lastname@example.org or (610) 758-3100.
 In your email, please include your full name, address, and date of birth you provided in your application.

 The course work or units required for admission represent the equivalent of the usual four-year college preparatory curriculum.
 Minimum course work requirements can be misleading since most students who gain admission to Lehigh University exceed the minimum requirements.
 Below you will find the minimum requirements as well as recommended course work.

 Foreign Languages1: 2